atharvRsharma/Celestial-Bodies-Simulator/README.md

-# gravity sim
+# Gravity Wells

 A simple gavity sim in SFML based upon Zipped's rendition with the added functionality of creating and destroying gravity sources, pausing/unpausing the sim along with resetting(clearing screen).

-Extemely barebones, but decently optimised can handle ~50k particles of radius 0.
+Extemely barebones, but decently optimised can handle ~50k particles of radius 07.

 (GUI functionality to be added, unfortunate that imgui doesn't work wth sfml, will probably have to use TGUI or other libs)